AlanSeyfir/road-to-developer/README.md

 I don't that just came out of my mind right now.

 Ok, so I'm starting to learn spring to code frontend and backend bc I can't think an exercise for java.
 That's why I found spring mix web dev and j a v a.

+I'm changing bewteen Java and Javascript bc I prefer Frontend and JS is fun than Java lmao